mahitoburrito/JCCPDF/README.md

 1. Navigate to client folder
 2. run 'npm start' to initiate frontend
 3. Navigate to flask-server folder
+4. run 'ollama pull llama3' to support all genAI functionality
-4. run 'python3 server.py' to initiate backend
+5. run 'python3 server.py' to initiate backend
-5. Upload pdf file or link
+6. Upload pdf file or link
-6. Press download button to get a CSV file with pdf information
+7. Press download button to get a CSV file with pdf information